gbxyz/rdapper/README.md

 ABC123-EXAMPLE`.

-`rdapper` also implements limited support for in-bailiwick nameservers, but you must use the `--type=nameserver` argument to disambiguate from domain names.
+`rdapper` also implements limited support for in-bailiwick nameservers, but you must use the `--nameserver` argument to disambiguate from domain names.
 The RDAP server of the parent domain's registry will be queried.

 ## ARGUMENTS